runadock/docs/docs/GettingStarted.md

 If you have copied correctly you can see the our Dockeye to welcome you.

-Out of charge
+Billing
 -------------

-In case your quota is exhausted you can order new contingents on our Billing page.
-Just open the site using the menu item.
-At Billing site you can choose between 5, 10, 25, or 50 Euro.
-After clicking on "Charge" the Novalnet application will be started.
+To keep your containers up and running you have to ensure that the amount on your balance has the appropriate value.
+You can charge any time at our Billing page.
+You can choose between 5, 10, 25, or 50 Euro.
+After clicking on "Charge" a charging page will show up.
 Please follow the provided process.

 Usually you will get an email confirmation about your successful charge.
-Further you can see your actual balance at the Billing site.
+Further you can see your actual balance at the Billing page.